Blog

 Suction Regulators

-A suction regulator is a medical device that converts the high-pressure vacuum supplied by the Hospitals central vacuum system to…
+A Quick Overview A suction regulator is a medical device that converts the high negative pressure from a hospital’s central…

 Read More